 Along with conflicting practices of legislating recreational use, it’s still not entirely clear what constitutes appropriate medical marijuana use, at least in Connecticut.
 “I’m not advocating whether marijuana is medicinal or not,” Maddox said, “but I will tell you … we’ve got some real room for interpretation here.”

-Article originally appeared on New Canaan News
+Article originally appeared on Hawthorne, NY News